pema99/obsidian-vault/Math/Light Transport/Spherical Harmonics.md

 $$
 Here $\Omega(n)$ denotes the hemisphere centered around normal vector $n$, $x$ is the point on the surface. $\omega$ denotes incoming light direction.
 The $\omega \cdot n$ term is the dot of the normal and incoming light direction, ie. the cosine of the angle between the 2.
 The entire $max(\omega \cdot n, 0)$ is sometimes aptly called the "clamped cosine term" and is sometimes written as $\lfloor\omega \cdot n\rfloor$.

->  The cosine term is necessary due to how projected area varies with the angle between the surface normal and the normal of the area being projected.
+>  Note: The cosine term is necessary due to how projected area varies with the angle between the surface normal and the normal of the area being projected.
 Roughly speaking, we want to weigh light coming from shallow angles less, as that light is spread over a larger area.
 For some context, see the images in [[Cosine weighted sampling#Why]].
 ## Light probes
 One technique for lighting scenes with GI is _light probes_.
 These are positions in space with which we associate a quantity of light.
 When it is time to shade a surface point, we can grab the few nearest probes to said point, interpolate between them, and use them to get an estimate of the indirect light contribution.
 That begs the question - what exactly do we store in each light probe?
 Spherical Harmonics turn out to be a great a fit, for a few main reasons:
 - They are trivial to interpolate between.